MPG-SAM 2: Adapting SAM 2 with Mask Priors and Global Context for Referring Video Object Segmentation: Method

 The preceding steps establish inter-frame coherence in both video patch embeddings $V$ and class embeddings $V_{cls}$.
 The class embeddings $V_{cls}$, jointly encoded with visual and linguistic modalities, effectively represent the intersection of visual and textual information, specifically the object denoted in the text.
 Therefore, after the video class embeddings $V_{cls}^{'}$ are broadcast to match the dimensions of the video embeddings $V^{'}$, element-wise multiplication is performed.
 The resulting embeddings are then processed by a MLP layer to generate the global video feature $V_g$ enriched with object information.
 Simultaneously, dimensionality reduction is applied to both the video and class embeddings.
 The video embeddings are reshaped into feature maps with dimensions $\frac{H_m}{p}\times{\frac{W_m}{p}}$.
 The class embeddings $V_{cls}$, representing foreground information, are multiplied element-wise with these reshaped video embeddings representing global features.
-This product is subsequently passed through the mask producer, which consists of a MLP layer and a sigmoid activation function, to generate the frame-specific mask priors $M_{p}\in{R^{T\times{\frac{H_m}{p}\times{\frac{W_m}{p}}}}}$.
-The formal description of this process is provided below:
+This product is subsequently passed through the mask producer, which consists of a MLP layer, to generate the frame-specific mask priors $M_{p}\in{\mathbb{R}^{T\times{\frac{H_m}{p}\times{\frac{W_m}{p}}}}}$.
+This process could be formulated as follows: